click-contrib/click_params/CONTRIBUTING.md

 Here are some preferences I have when coding:

-- Use single quotes wherever possible.
-Unfortunately `black` does not allow to enforce this rule.
 - When writing a test function, the name should be as obvious as possible about what we want to test.
 I prefer the formulation "test_should..<expectation>..when..<condition>".
 I'm not saying it is the best option all the time, but it often tends to be more readable.